 This recipe is simply amazing for two reasons: first, it has all the beloved, familiar flavors of a traditional pumpkin pie (cinnamon, nutmeg, clove); enough to satisfy any purist.
 Secondly, it has that indescribably tangy, silky quality that only comes with buttermilk pie, that takes this combo to the next level!

-It starts with a traditional pastry pie crust (either store bought or homemade), and the delicious pumpkin and buttermilk filling comes together in no time at all.
+It starts with a traditional pastry pie crust (you can use store bought or my favorite homemade pie crust), and the delicious pumpkin and buttermilk filling comes together in no time at all.
 You’ll see why this pie has instant fans at any Thanksgiving function!

 What is Buttermilk Pie?
 Why Add Pumpkin?